bmarques1995/Hazel_port/readme.md

 # Hazel port

-This is a port of [Hazel](https://github.com/TheCherno/Hazel) to CMake, Vulkan and D3D12.
+This is a port of [Hazel](https://github.com/TheCherno/Hazel) to CMake.